How to filter and search batches

 When a filter is active, you can see the current state under the Batch toolbar:

-You can change the current filter by clicking the button again.
+You can change the current filter by clicking the icon again.

 You can clear the filter by clicking the Clear all button.
 If you do this, the most recent set of batches is displayed in the batch list.